Planning your SharePoint hub sites

 How do the people who need the information get their work done?

 Align your hub to create experiences that enable the user first.
-You may want to think about how people in each work group think about the work they do by aligning regional sites with the function , since sales content for the northeast is more likely to be organized similarly to sales content for the southeast than it will be for the southeast regional office.
+You may want to think about how people in each work group think about the work they do by aligning regional sites with the function, since sales content for the northeast is more likely to be organized similarly to sales content for the southeast than it will be for the southeast regional office.
 But this is very much an "it depends" situation.
 In some organizations, it will make much more sense to organize all functions around a regional hub than a functional hub.
-Even though hub sites do not initially support multi-geo capabilities, you can envision a scenario in which it would create a better user experience to associate Austria Sales with the Austria hub and not the global Sales hub.
+With hub sites multi-geo capabilities, you can create a better user experience associating Austria Sales with the Austria hub and not the global Sales hub.
 In this type of scenario, you can use a link on the Austria sales site to connect it to the global Sales hub and add each regional sales site to the Hub navigation for global sales.

 A good practice is to start with a consistent approach for all functions that have a pattern, such as Sales.
 If you align region-specific functions to the regional hub, do that for all functions.
 Either approach is valid, but from a usability perspective, it helps to be consistent.

 Hub sites provide two primary organizational experiences that you should think about as part of the hub planning process.
 Though creating a hub site must be done by the global or SharePoint admin in Microsoft 365, planning, managing, and organizing the hub site is the responsibility of the hub site owner.
 The organizing concepts for hubs are:

 A site becomes part of a hub family by Associating a SharePoint site with a hub site.
 When creating a hub site, SharePoint admins can allow only certain site owners to associate sites with the hub.